+Sometimes, staying in a relationship with a homeowners insurance company can pay big dividends.
 If you insure your home with the same company for several years or more, you may receive a discount of up to 10 percent.
-Still, you could have valid reasons for wanting to switch homeowners insurance companies when your policy is up for renewal or at some point mid-year.
+But in other cases, it’s time to move on.
+You could have valid reasons for wanting to switch homeowners insurance companies when your policy is up for renewal or at some point mid-year.

 Why switch home insurance companies?

 - Service.
-You weren't satisfied with the service you received when you made an insurance claim.
+Consider shopping around if you weren't satisfied with the service you received when making your last insurance claim with your current insurer.

 If you decide to change your home insurance, follow these four steps:

-You can shop online or speak directly to a licensed insurance agent at Insurance.com by calling 1-855-430-7750.
+You can shop online or speak directly to a licensed insurance agent at Insurance.com by calling 1-844-855-0163.

-Do you have any special items that you need to insure separately such as jewelry or business equipment?
+Do you have any special items that you need to insure separately, such as jewelry or business equipment?
 Those items should be listed in your application.
-Before you commit and purchase new coverage, make sure the policy you are applying for has all the features you want and deductibles you can manage.
+Before you commit to and purchase new coverage, make sure the policy you are applying for has all the features you want and deductibles you can manage.

 - Your name